Spotlight

 I am fortunate to have received awards, press, and public speaking opportunities that have helped me share my research with large groups of people and, hopefully, inspire a few individuals to value their environment or even pursue careers in science.
 I highlight these events and publications here.

-Science recently highlighted my collaborative work on lightning disturbance.
+Science highlighted my collaborative work on lightning disturbance.
 This article was prompted by an Oral Session that I organized at the annual meeting of the Ecological Society of America meeting in 2019.
 Click here to read more.

 I represented the Graduate School at the university-wide graduation ceremony in December 2018 because I was awarded the Guy Stevenson Award, which is given to the “most outstanding graduate doctorate” at the University of Louisville.
 I was then selected to give the commencement speech to a crowd of more than 10,000 friends and relatives of the graduating class.
 I was very honored to receive this award and be chosen to speak to the students.
 My speech is embedded here (introduction at the 34:30 mark):